NuGet/docs.microsoft.com-nuget/docs/faqs/NuGet-FAQ.md

 **What does the error above mean?**

 When an account is created on nuget.org, there is a communication email address associated with that account.
 This is usually same as the email address that is used for associated Microsoft account.
 However, you could choose to specify a different email address for communication.
-This is the primary email address that is associated with the account.
-So, technically, you could have a different Microsoft account, say with `account2@outlook.com` that is linked to nuget.org account with primary email address as `account1@outlook.com`.
+So, technically, you could have a different Microsoft account, say with `account2@outlook.com` that is linked to nuget.org account with communication email address as `account1@outlook.com`.

-So the error above means that there already exists nuget.org account with primary email `account1@outlook.com` but is associated with another Microsoft account with email **that is not** `account1@outlook.com`.
+So the error above means that there already exists nuget.org account with communication email address `account1@outlook.com` but is associated with another Microsoft account with email **that is not** `account1@outlook.com`.

 **How do I find which Microsoft account is linked to this nuget.org account?**